 For anyone seeking to build a business, this show has useful lessons to teach about entrepreneurship.

 Where to Watch It

-“Shark Tank” appears on ABC stations Thursday nights at 10pm Eastern Time.
-You can also watch previous episodes of the show on ABC Go or Hulu.
+“Shark Tank” appears on ABC stations Friday nights at 8pm Eastern Time.
+You can also watch previous episodes of the show on ABC.com or Hulu, or Amazon Prime.

 5. The Dave Ramsey Show